webmasterkai/wayoffthegrid/docs/orientation/9-electrical.md

 1. 1A: Power Bus On/Voltage Signal
 2. 1A: (8 mA) Venus GX
 3. _broken_
-4. 25A: 10 AWG - 24v to 13v 25 A buck input - 400 W DC Buck Voltage Reducer (25 A) Always On
+4.

 **Fuse Block 2 - SafetyHub 150**

 AMI(Bussmann)/MIDI(Littlefuse) Fuses

 AMI Fuses

-1. 70A: Aft Cabin CZone
-2. 70A: Chart Table CZone
+5 + 5 + 5

+1. _empty_
-3. 30A: Fwd Cabin CZone
+2. 30A: Fwd Cabin CZone
-4. 30A: CZone MOI - Ballast Pump
+3. 30A: CZone MOI - Ballast Pump
+4. 30A: Watermaker Fuse Block
+5. 70A: Chart Table CZone
+6. 70A: Aft Cabin CZone
+7. 175A: Windlass (75 Amp Circuit Breaker & Battery Protect)
+8. 150A: Winch (75 Amp Circuit Breaker & Battery Protect)
+9. 60A: 6 AWG - 24v to 13v 70 A buck input - 1000 W DC Buck Voltage Reducer (50 A) Engine-Ignition
+10. 30A: Main Head Fuse Block
+11. 30A: 10 AWG - 24v to 13v 25 A buck input - 400 W DC Buck Voltage Reducer (25 A) Always On
+12.

 ATO/ATC Fuses
+7. 1A: _future_ Cell Modem (USB Power)

 - A 10A: Bilge Pump Auto Switch
-- B 25A: Watermaker Fuse Block
 - C 1A: (35 mA) IP Network Ethernet Switch
 - D 1A: _eventual removal hopefully_ LPG Valve
 - E 1A: _future_ WiFi Router